-The Gold Standard of waterproof boots is the Gore-Tex design which allows for both dry feet and breathability.
+The Gold Standard of waterproof boots is the Gore-Tex design, allowing for dry feet and breathability.
 We will look at examples of these in our product reviews.

 Like the hands and wrists, feet and ankles are a concentration of small and fragile bones.

-They must have at least some protection and even the most basic design of motorcycle boot is better than shoes or trainers.
+They must have some protection, and even the most basic design of motorcycle boot is better than shoes or trainers.

-When choosing a boot pay particular attention for protection around the vulnerable areas such as toes, heel, ankle and bridge.
+When choosing a boot, pay particular attention to protection around the vulnerable areas such as toes, heel, ankle, and bridge.

 - The ankle bone juts out and is most likely to be scraped along the ground during an accident.
 Find a boot incorporating ankle protection on both sides of your feet.

-- Toe sliders are normally found on the outside edge of the boot.
+- Toe sliders are typically found on the outside edge of the boot.
 They protect scuffing to the leather but also act as additional toe protection.
-Often they are removable and replaceable such is their regular exposure and contact to abrasive road surfaces.
+Often they are removable and replaceable due to their regular exposure and contact with abrasive road surfaces.

-Aside from an impact injury riders run the risk of twisting their ankles.
-Good strong support minimizes the risk of rotating bones during an accident; the higher the boot the greater the shin protection.
+Aside from an impact injury, riders run the risk of twisting their ankles.
+Strong support minimises the risk of rotating bones during an accident; the higher the boot, the greater the shin protection.